 “Our employees are initially drawn in by the colorful, animated, workplace content on the ECS—and then their attention naturally moves to the critical safety updates,” says Coenen.
 “We like having the combination of the Marlin-supplied industry content and the ability to post our own important in-house information.
 The system arms them with valuable, up-to-date information.”

 Today, the workplace safety record at the Bemis New London facility is stronger than ever.
 Since unveiling The Marlin program as part of its innovative safety-training and communications program, the company has slashed the number of workplace injuries at that facility by more than 60 percent.
 Additionally, the New London plant recently won the prestigious 2007 Bemis CEO Safety Excellence Award.

-“Once you’ve had The Marlin Company’s electronic system, there’s no going back,” says Coenen.
+“Once you’ve had Marlin’s electronic system, there’s no going back,” says Coenen.
 “Our employees are better connected because of it, helping Bemis become an even better employer focused on building a strong business.”

-Bemis is expanding its partnership with The Marlin Company to build out its high-tech safety communications program, including plans to install two more ECSs in high-traffic break rooms by the end of 2008.
+Bemis is expanding its partnership with Marlin to build out its high-tech safety communications program, including plans to install two more ECSs in high-traffic break rooms by the end of 2008.